Case Study to explore visitation patterns and characteristics of those seen at tourist attraction on the day of a major event

 What Actionable Insights Did the Client Gather from this Case study?

 Using the data and insights provided by the above analysis, the client was able to understand the visitors of their event.
 Whether it was to determine where they went to before/after the event, their origin markets, or their shopping preferences, the insights were valuable in creating an event-goer profile.
 With this knowledge, the client was able to focus marketing efforts towards attracting their target audiences and help the city prepare for an influx of visitors to specific locations.
 Near data can be used not only for specific festivals but can also be used for other events such as busy holiday weekends.
-This is just one of many examples that highlight the power of mobile data to guide decisions.
+This is just one of many examples that highlight the power of Human Movement Data to guide decisions.

 Insights provided by Near in this study are aggregated and de-identified, not tied to any single device or individual.
 Near adheres to GDPR and CCPA and has been certified for privacy compliance by Verasafe, an independent third party.